MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/activity-events.md

 After you've configured an SNMP trap destination for Orchestrator event notifications, you can receive them by using any tool that reads SNMP traps, or you can use the **Monitor SNMP Trap** activity in a runbook to read the information.
 The content of SNMP traps is limited to the first 1000 characters if the content exceeds that length.

-The variable bindings are listed in the following table.
+The variable bindings are listed in the following table:

 |Trap Enterprise ID|1.3.6.1.4.1.4217.100.100|
 |---|---|